18 Best Places to Visit in California During Winter

 If you’re looking to do something more than partake in your favorite glass of vino, there are plenty of outdoor activities, like hiking, kayaking, and even outdoor yoga.

-How to get to Dry Creek Sonoma: The closest airport is Sonoma County Airport, which provides direct flights through Alaska Airlines (fun fact- all fliers get to fly a case of wine home for free on these flights!).
+The closest airport is Sonoma County Airport, which provides direct flights through Alaska Airlines (fun fact- all fliers get to fly a case of wine home for free on these flights!).
 Alternatively, the closest international airport is San Francisco (one and a half hours away), followed by Sacramento (two hours and seven minutes) and San Jose (two hours and 15 minutes).

-Where to stay in Dry Creek Sonoma: The River Belle Inn is the perfect homebase to explore Sonoma, with nightly wine and pizza happy hours, farm to table breakfasts, and relaxing views of the Russian River.
+The River Belle Inn is the perfect homebase to explore Sonoma, with nightly wine and pizza happy hours, farm to table breakfasts, and relaxing views of the Russian River.

 Recommended by Noel of the Mature Traveler